 In metabolomic studies, batch variation is intrinsic to sampling and analysis, especially for longitudinal studies.
 Data were batch corrected using normalisation to the internal standard.
 In our test we found the worst performing method was normalisation by an internal standard (acetone-d6, figure 5a) unsuitable for the sorbent material used in our analysis, as it characteristics mean it is outside the ideal Tenax GR capture range.
 This indicating significant “over-normalisation” of data, thereby producing a false batch effect.
 It is important to monitor any batch variation effect to prevent misclassification.
 A common batch correction method is to normalise samples by an internal standard or scaling factors[21,47].
 Other methods such as ComBat or retention time alignment may also help to correct known batch variation[48].

 Breath samples may be analysed centrally or on-site (i.e. near patient analysis), therefore it is useful to assess intra-sample similarity between different instruments.
 The expectation is instruments should show similar results for the same sample, however the instrument mechanism may overshadow any sample comparability.
 Compared to e-nose instruments, analysis by GC-MS produces highly resolved data based on ion fragments specific to VOCs.
 In contrast, e-nose data is limited to the response to several sensors and not individual VOCs.
 This is shown in Figure 6a, where GC-MS form additional clusters of data compared to the Lonestar instrument.
-Regarding e-nose comparisons, although e-nose sensing mechanisms are different, we have shown good superimposition (and therefore similarity) between Cyranose and Torr Vergata, where the reactive layer of both sensors may have similar sensing properties.
+Regarding e-nose comparisons, although e-nose sensing mechanisms are different (and thereby potentially complementary), we have shown good superimposition (and therefore similarity) between Cyranose and Torr Vergata, where the reactive layer of both sensors may have similar sensing properties.
 We have shown that the sensing mechanism may overshadow biological differences, however further controlled experiments are required to confirm this.

 Recommendations for future research